advance100/doc_webpack/webpack-options.md

 Set the value of `require.amd` and `define.amd`.

-Example: `amd: { jQuery: true }`
+Example: `amd: { jQuery: true }` (for old 1.x AMD versions of jquery)

 ## `define`

-Define values.
+Define free variables.
 The values will be inlined into the code.

+A key is a identifier or mutliple identifier joined with `.`.
+If the value is a string it'll be used a code fragment.
+If the value isn't a string, it'll be stringified (including functions).

+If the value is an object all keys are defined the same way.

 Example:

 ```
 define: {
   VERSION: JSON.stringify("5fa3b9"),